kixelated/moq-transfork/draft-lcurley-moq-transfork.md

 For any congestion on the first mile, then the relay will improve Bob's experience by following the producer's preference.
 However any congestion on the last mile will always use the viewer's preference.

-A relay should use the default priority/order only when there's a conflict.
+A relay should use the publisher's priority/order only when there's a conflict.
 If viewers have the same priority/order, then the relay should use the viewer's preference and it can always issue a SUBSCRIBE_UPDATE when this changes.